That nursery rhyme we sang when we were in baby class went something

 “But this is not an infection!” he argued.

 “Then what is it?
-Look, that pus needs to be removed, it needs to dry, because that is what is causing you untold pain!”
-Mum shot back.
+Look, that pus needs to be removed, it needs to dry,

 The boy was being very difficult, holding his sick hand between his knees, his face the definition of misery.